RoSchmi/AzureDataSender_Teensy/README.md

 # AzureDataSender_Teensy

-Sending Sensor Data to Azure Storage Tables using Board Teensy 4.1.
+Sending Sensor Data to Azure Storage Tables using Teensy 4.1.
 Works with http- and https- transmission, isn't yet tested over longer time periods

 For details about the functions of this app and how to use and apply settings have a look on this similar project